-It’s imperative that a business and its stakeholders take action to prevent it from happening in the first place.
+It’s imperative that a business and its stakeholders should implement anti-harassment training for employees to prevent it from happening in the first place.
 These are some of the tips that can be of great use to you and your business regarding the matter.

 Proper Employee Training and Education